grisu/gricli/src/main/resources/help/commands/archive job.md

     http://df.bestgrid.org/

-Your files will be located in your home directory.
+Your files will be located in your Data Fabric home directory.

 If the archiving was successful, the job will be deleted from the job database and the original job directory will be deleted.

 Example usage: